 A couple of decades later, on a Monday morning, when Dave made his peace with God, Max was the first friend I called.
 She’d joined me in praying for Dave and it was only right she celebrate with me when he made his peace with God.

 Saturday morning, five days later, when Dave literally dropped dead of a heart attack, Max was the first friend I called.
 I can’t remember what she said but I remember her presence was rock solid, steady and true.
 When Dave was buried at Hollywood Cemetery, Max was there; when we went to O’Toole’s Pub to celebrate Dave’s life, Max was there.
-I’m especially grateful for her going to O’Toole’s because my parents were there and I’m pretty sure it was the first (and probably last) time there were ever in a pub.
+I’m especially grateful for her going to O’Toole’s because my parents were there and I’m pretty sure it was the first (and probably last) time they were ever in a pub.
 Max sat with them and Jerome Hancock who was the pastor of the Nazarene Church they all attended; my parents still speak of her kindness.

 The age old question arises: why does God allowing suffering?
 Do you think Jesus could answer that question?
 I’ve never met anyone who could truly give a satisfactory answer but I do know, beyond a showed of doubt, God had a plan for Max’s life.
 He had a good plan for Max and, ultimately, for His glory.
 God began a good work in Max, He saw it through to His completion and then welcomed her Home.
 Just as Christ’s suffering was not in vain, neither was Maxine’s.
 She accomplished what God asked of her; she stayed the course, she didn’t waver, she finished her race.
 She joined that great cloud of witnesses, gathered around God’s throne, joining in on a celebration we can’t even imagine!